DijiOfficial/UnityProject/Readme.md

 #### Character

-You play as a once-powerful warrior who has risen from the grave, cursed by the undead powers of the [Grave King]().
-You are trapped in an endless cycle of death, striving to defeat the Grave King and reclaim your soul.
+You play as a once-powerful warrior, resurrected from the grave and cursed by the undead powers of the [Grave King](#final-boss).
+Trapped in an endless cycle of death, your goal is to defeat the Grave King and reclaim your soul.

-However, the Grave King leeches your life force from the moment you set foot in his crypt, creating a fast-paced and deadly race to survive.
-Armed with your best weapon you set out to end his curse.
+However, the Grave King continuously leeches your life force from the moment you set foot in his crypt, creating a fast-paced and deadly race for survival.
+Armed with your most trusted weapon, you set out to break his curse once and for all.

 #### Controls